-AI tools like ChatGPT and Claude can generate a complete survey draft in seconds when given a clear research objective.
-Nielsen Norman Group tested these tools against established survey-design best practices and found they handle foundational writing tasks reasonably well.
+AI tools like ChatGPT and Claude can generate a survey first draft in seconds when given a clear research objective.
+Nielsen Norman Group's finding is direct: generative AI handles foundational survey writing tasks reasonably well, but it introduces subtle design flaws that degrade data quality if no experienced human reviews the output.

 [READ ORIGINAL →]